-(h) Working on repairs in oil tanks or meat digestors-4d. per hour extra.
-Provided that if any empl more than half of one day or shift he shall be paid the prescribed allowance for the whole day or shift.
-Provided that if any employee is so engaged for
+(i) Working on repairs in oil tanks or meat digestors-4d. per hour extra.
+Provided that if any employee is so engaged for more than half of one day or shift he shall be paid the prescribed allowance for the whole day or shift.